Cobra16319/100_Days_Of_Go/README.md

 ### Day 2 of 100...

 The focus today is learning Goroutines, how to write files, fetching data from an api, wait group and channels.
-It will take about 90 minutes depending on your experience to fully understand.

-## I selected to use NHL Hockey Data, buy you can use any data that you have access to the API
+## This project will use the offical NHL Hockey Data API.
+I am having issues getting the go.example.go coded so I will continue to work on that and write about it later.

 * [NHL Hockey API] [https://statsapi.web.nhl.com/api/v1/teams]